-Submissions for the Rane Arroyo Chapbook Series are considered annually from October 1 – November 15.
+Submissions for the Rane Arroyo Chapbook Series are considered annually in October; please note that starting in 2022 the reading window will be from October 1 – October 31.
+(The 2021 deadline is November 15.)
 Thank you for your interest in Seven Kitchens Press and this series.

 Seven Kitchens Press is proud to sponsor the annual Rane Arroyo Chapbook Series for an original, unpublished poetry manuscript.
 This series honors the vision of poet & teacher Rane Arroyo and is open to all poets.
 Though Seven Kitchens publishes almost exclusively in English, we welcome manuscripts for this series that mix English and Spanish; there are no restrictions on content or form.

 - Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, will be selected for publication in the Rane Arroyo Chapbook Series in a limited edition of 100 copies.